inspirai/wilderness-scavenger/README.md

 # Wilderness Scavenger: 3D Open-World FPS Game AI Challenge

-This is a platform for intelligent agent learning based on a 3D open-world FPS game developed by Inspir.AI.
+This is a platform for intelligent agent learning based on a 3D open-world FPS game developed by **Inspir.AI**.

 ## Competition Overview